hema-bokam/hema-bokam/README.md

 # Hi, I’m Hema Bokam 👋

 Hi, I’m Hema Bokam, a software engineer who loves building scalable systems and clean backend architectures.
-I blend industry experience with academic depth to craft solutions that are both smart and impactful.
+I blend industry experience with academic depth to craft solutions that are scalable and impactful.

 ---